KelvinHere/Yoga_Milestone_4/README.md

 The page is responsive, the tabs are collapsed to a vertical arrangement on mobile and horizontal on larger screens.

-- Requests Tab:
+- **Requests Tab:**
     - **Functionality**
-    - Users who have requested to become instructors through their profile will show here.
+        - User requestes to become instructors display here.
-    - This tab title will display the current amount of user requests using a styled red icon, ie 'Requests **+2**'.
+        - The tab title displays the current amount of user requests, using a styled red icon, ie 'Requests **+2**'.
-    - Each card under this shows the user's profile and **email link** so an administrator can easily contact, vet them and decide to 'Accept' of 'Reject' the request by the buttons below the request.
+        - Each request displays the user's profile and **email link**, so an administrator can easily contact and vet them before deciding to 'Accept' of 'Reject' the request via the buttons.
-    - If accepted the user is granted instructor status which gives access to the Instructor Admin page to create / edit / delete lessons.
+        - Accepted users are granted instructor status.
+This gives access to the Instructor Admin page, to create / edit / delete lessons.
 The request is then removed from the superuser_admin page.
-    - If rejected the user's request is set back to standard user and the request is removed from the superuser_admin page.
+        - Rejected requests set the user back to standard user, the request is removed from the superuser_admin page.
     - **Responsiveness**
         - The user request changes layout between small and large screens for easier viewing.

-- All Instructors Tab:
+- **All Instructors Tab:**
     - **Functionality**
-    - This tab displays a list of all current instructors.
+        - Displays a list of all current instructors.
-    - A button to remove instructor status is on each instructor if needed.
+        - Remove instructor status button available for each instructor.
     - **Responsiveness**
         - Items change layout from small to larger screens for easier viewing.

-- Flagged Tab:
+- **Flagged Tab:**
     - **Functionality**
-    - This tab displays a list of flagged reviews.
+        - Displays a list of flagged reviews.
-    - Like the Requests Tab, this tab shows a red **+n** icon next to the tab to alert admins something needs attention.
+        - Tab title displays a red **+n** icon next to the tab to alert admins how many flags need attention.
         - The flagged review cards show:
             - Who created the review
             - The lesson it was created for
             - The review content
             - A **list** of people who flagged the review
             - An 'Ignore' button if the review is fine
             - A 'Remove Review' button to remove the review from the database
         - `LessonReviewFlagged` is the model used to handle flags:
             - It contains two foreign key fields `Profile` of the user who flagged the review and `LessonReview` the actual review.
             - If a flag is ignored all entries of `LessonReviewFlagged` that contain the `LessonReview` in question are deleted to save the administrator having to delete them individually or them staying redundantly in the database forever.
             - If a `LessonReview` is deleted all entries of `lessonReviewFlagged` that contain the foreign key `LessonReview` are removed as the field is set to on_delete=models.CASCADE.
     - **Responsiveness**
         - None needed

 ### Instructors Page Features

-This page gives the user a list of instructors, by default they are sorted by rating high to low.
+This page gives the user a list of instructors to choose, by default they are sorted by rating high to low.

 - **Functionality**
     - Instructors can be searched by name or partial name.
     - Instructors can be sorted by Rating / Name / Number of lessons available.
     - Sorting can be stacked with searching.
-- The user can press the "Enter Studio" button to get more information about an instructor and a list of their lessons to start / subscribe / buy.
+    - The "Enter Studio" button gives more information about an instructor and a list of their lessons to start / subscribe / buy.
-    - With this "studio page" the user can filter, sort **and** query the passed instructors lessons.
+        - With this "Studio page" the user can filter, sort **and** query the passed instructors lessons.
 - **Responsiveness**
     - On small screens the instructor card is vertically stacked with a small profile image.
     - Larger screens the card is laid out horizontally with a larger profile image.

 ### Instructor Admin Page Features

-Through tabs the instructor can view Created Lessons / Sales / Support.
+Through tabs, the instructor can view Created Lessons / Sales / Support.
 They can create, delete and edit lessons, view a list of sales from their paid lessons and have access to support information.

 - **Functionality**
     - Lessons Tab: